If you've found a lost/stray animal.

 You should report stray animals by phone to your nearest Animal Control agency (either your municipal or county shelter).
 If the dog or cat is friendly and approachable, you can try to contain the animal to determine if it has an identification tag on with a name, address or phone number of its owner.
 If no identification tag is present, you can transport the animal to your local animal control services to be scanned for a microchip and held to reunite with the owner.

-HSU cannot legally take in stray pets and requires proof of ownership for surrendered pets.
+The Humane Society of Utah does not take in stray pets and requires proof of ownership for surrendered pets.
 Since owners will be searching for their lost pet in their local area, taking a lost or stray animal to your local animal control services offers owners the best chance of finding their pet.

 If you've lost a pet.